Welcome to P.R.E. Track Days.

 - You agree to release and hold harmless all P.R.E. staff, rider participants, and all others in attendance at the event.

-- You acknowledge that you alone are responsible for your actions and your safety.
+- You acknowledge that you alone are responsible for your actions and for your safety.

 - You acknowledge that you are responsible for the condition of your motorcycle and for any injuries that might result from a mechanical malfunction.